deniskyashif/blog/content/posts/2019-06-28-computing-ranges-in-constant-time.md

 |:-----:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | **0** | 5 | 2 | 4 | 7 | 6 | 3 | 1 | 2 |

-Note that this is not a 1 to 1 representation of the way we actually store the data.
+Note that **this is not a 1 to 1 representation of the way we actually store the data**.
 Here for the sake of readability, I'm showing the actual values in the cells whereas in the implementation we store indices.
 Above are the already computed ranges of length 1.
 Let's see the next step.

 | j\i   | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |:-----:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|